ura-karina/Discovery_of_novel_hybrid_antibiotics/README.md

 ### Repository Structure

+- **`data/`**
-- `data/`: All datasets used in this project are stored in the "data" folder.
-This folder contains the raw and processed data necessary for running the notebooks and training/testing the models.
+  Contains all datasets used in this project, including raw and processed data necessary for running the notebooks and training/testing the models.

-- `scripts/`: Scripts for compound generation using RL.
+- **`scripts/`**
+  This folder contains the main project scripts:
+  - **`Molecule_score.ipynb`**
+    Code for adding chemical descriptors and analyzing the data.
+This notebook also compares the results with the initial dataset.

+  - **`Molecule_scoring.ipynb`**
+    Includes code for adding and analyzing the following properties:
+    - Minimum Inhibitory Concentrations (MICs).
+    - Lipinski's Rule of Five.
+    - QED Score.
+    - ADMET properties.
+    These properties are used for filtering and validating molecules against antibiotics.

+  - **`feature_importance.ipynb`**
+    Notebook for analyzing feature importance using the SHAP (SHapley Additive exPlanations) method.

+  - **`mic_prediction_benzimidazole.ipynb`**
+    Script for training a model to predict Minimum Inhibitory Concentrations (MICs) using various molecular representations.

+- **`visualizations/`**
-- `visualizations/`: Plots and figures for data analysis and model interpretation.
+  Contains visualizations such as plots and figures used for data analysis and model interpretation.
 ---